Frequently Asked Questions

 10. How can I sign up for these classes and clubs?

 HERC attempts to post classes for the upcoming school year in late spring of the preceding year.
 Please check the website, and contact tutors for classes you are interested in as early as possible.
 Tutors may pull a class if not enough early signups are received.
-Then, HERC holds an Orientation and Registration the last week of August each year.
-At this time, you may meet the tutors and club advisors, join HERC, and formally register for classes and clubs.
-Look for complete information on the HERC website: www.hercbakersfield.org and on the HERC e-mail announcement chain (contact herc411@hotmail.com to add your name to the chain).
+Look for complete information on the HERC website: www.hercbakersfield.org, on our Facebook page, and on the HERC e-mail announcement chain (contact This email address is being protected from spambots.
+You need JavaScript enabled to view it. to add your name to the chain).

 11. Where is the HERC office and campus located?